helsing-ai/buffrs/docs/src/guide/package-types.md

 APIs are the next logical building block for real world systems – they define services and RPCs that your server can implement.
-You can use the aforementioned libraries to fuel your development / api definition experience.
+You can use the aforementioned libraries to fuel your development / API definition experience.

 A good example of an API could be an imaginary `logging` service that makes use of the just declared `time.Time`: